kubeflow/website/content/docs/other-guides/freq-ask-questions.md

 +++
-title = "Frequently asked questions" description = ""
+title = "Frequently Asked Questions" description = ""
 weight = 110
 +++

-### Does Kubeflow Support Helm?
+### Is deploying Kubeflow with Helm supported?

-Yes Kubeflow support Helm.
-You don't need to use ksonnet to use TFServing, TFJob and others.
-You can define those resources using whatever K8s tooling you want; raw YAML, Helm, Kustomize, Ksonnet.

-We provide Kustomize mostly as convenient syntax sugar.
-The arena CLI might have Helm Charts (https://github.com/helm/charts) if that's the route you prefer.
+No, Kubeflow only provides kustomize packages for Kubeflow applications.
+So deploying Kubeflow isn't supported except via kustomize.

+Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML configurations.
+With kustomize, you can traverse a Kubernetes manifest to add, remove, or update configuration options without forking the manifest.

+However, once you deploy Kubeflow you can express Kubernetes resources using Helm.